BehindTheMath/GithubMarkdownLivePreview/README.md

     1. Clone the repo.
     2. Run `npm install`
-    3. Install in Chrome as an unpacked extension from the `src` folder
+    3. Install in Chrome as an unpacked extension from the `lib-umd` folder

 ## Build
 ```